This page not only has class resources but lots of links to websites for other learning activities, there is everything from English to Thai Chi.

 Please look down the page to see the links.
 If you would like to share any photos of anything you have done at home please send them to the school email: firstname.lastname@example.org we will then put them on our website so your friends and family can see them.

 Class Home Learning Resources (Click on the text )

 Mr Cave our PE Coach has put together 3 short videos for you to try at home.
 Please click on the video inks below.

 Websites for all areas of the curriculum

-Click on the picture or text to be taken to the various websites.
+Click on the text to be taken to the various websites.

 Science and Computing

 With millions of us live streaming Joe Wicks’ workouts, searching for alternative PE lessons on YouTube and creating home curriculum documents has become the norm.

 To stay fit and healthy, the NHS advises us to do at least 150 minutes of moderate physical activity a week or around 20 to 30 minutes a day, but this may be difficult to achieve while home-bound.

 Whether you’re entertaining the children of key workers or planning your lessons from home, or want to keep in touch with your parent body – PE has gone digital!